Monday, June 24, 2019

 I first encountered Christopher fifteen years ago.
 I still lived in Michigan; he was a student at one of the state universities.
 I need to meet you, sir, he wrote on Manhunt.
 You are everything I’ve ever wished for in a man.

-When I told him I was flattered, he escalated his desires.
+When I told him I was flattered, he escalated his messages.
 I need you to dominate me.
-I need you to strip me, to tower over me, naked at your feet.
+I need you to strip me, to tower over me as I'm naked at your feet.
 I need to soak in your urine.
 I need to feed on your piss, and make it part of me.
 I need to suck your dick and take your seed, then have you piss directly down my throat.
 Please say that it’s okay for me to feel the way I do, sir.
 I need you.

 Well.
 I'm susceptible to being objectified, especially in such a flattering way.
 Christopher recognized that our distance was an impediment—and our timing was off, as he would be graduating and moving out of the state in less than three months.
 But please allow me to continue fantasizing about you, sir, he would beg.
 You are everything I’ve ever wanted, in looks and attitude.